kaasikodes/techie_planet/README.md

 # Solution

-The solutions are broken down into different folders which are indicative of the differnt sections of the interview
+The solutions are broken down into different folders which are indicative of the different sections

 ## Section 1 - Programming and Algorithm